Night's Dark Terror

 Night's Dark Terror is an adventure module for the Dungeons & Dragons (D&D) fantasy role-playing game written by British game designers Jim Bambra, Graeme Morris, and Phil Gallagher.
 It was designed specifically for campaigns transitioning from the D&D Basic Set to the D&D Expert Set.
 The player characters (PCs) journey from a farmstead into uncharted wilderness, where they encounter new hazards and contend with a secret society.
 The adventure received a positive review from White Dwarf magazine.

 Plot summary

-Night's Dark Terror is a wilderness scenario in which the player characters travel by river and over mountains, from the Grand Duchy of Karameikos to the chaotic lands.
-The characters encounter a town under siege by goblins, a ruined city, and a lost valley.
-The module teaches the Dungeon Master (DM) how to handle wilderness conditions, and includes new rules for weather.
-The module also includes statistics for eleven new monsters, and comes with a battle map and counters for use in staging a battle in one of the towns.
+Night's Dark Terror is a wilderness scenario in which the player characters travel on a river and through the mountains, going from the Grand Duchy of Karameikos into the more chaotic lands.
+The module is set in the Eastern Karameikos area.
+The characters find a town that has come under siege by goblins, and they also explore a ruined city and a lost valley.
+The PCs explore more than 20000 sqmi of wilderness, with eighteen locations, including multiple smaller dungeons, a riverside village, and a frontier town.
+The secret society known as the Iron Ring troubles the player characters throughout the adventure, and the introduction provides information on the group.

-The wilderness module is set in the area of Eastern Karameikos.
-According to White Dwarf reviewer Graeme Davis, much of the action in the module has to do with the secret society known as the Iron Ring.
+The module is designed to help the Dungeon Master (DM) make use of wilderness conditions, and presents rules on how to handle weather.
+The module also includes statistics for eleven new monsters, and comes with a battle map and counters intended for use in a battle in one of the towns.